kryptokommunist/kryptokommunist.github.io/_posts/2022-11-01-fantastic-planet.md

 A drag week was equivalent to one of my years.
 I was just a live plaything who sometimes dared to rebel.
 </blockquote>

-When you read the reviews and discussions and interpretations of the movie it is astonishing how some people pick up on the movie being about how we should not hurt animals, or how totalitarian regimes are bad.
-No one seems to see the most obvious here, it's a story about how children growing up in abusive homes are basically powerless and at the mercy of their parents.
-With abusive parents, in the worst case sexually abusive parents, their children are prisoners of giant aliens that they need to please and they try to rebel but their power is almost none compared to their parents.
+When you read the reviews, discussions, and interpretations of the movie, it is astonishing how some people pick up on the movie being about how we should not hurt animals or how totalitarian regimes are evil.
+No one seems to see the most obvious here.
+It's a story about how children growing up in abusive homes are powerless and at the mercy of their parents.
+With abusive parents, in the worst case, sexually abusive parents, their children are prisoners of giant aliens that they need to please, and they try to rebel, but their power is almost none compared to their parents.
 This movie is about how vulnerable children are.
 Something that not many that reviewed the movie seemed to have picked up on.

 The next scene is one where my hunch about this being about child sexual abuse got very certain:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-7LuNSHlPco?clip=UgkxZEPvXWcE3Oy_P0ritkFNJpnMrJbb6x3w&amp;clipt=ENChXRiw9mA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Do you remember the adult aliens dissociation meditation?
-Well now here the movie explains that it was time for the children to be intiated to this as well.
-Now what is sexual here?
+Do you remember the adult aliens' dissociation meditation?
+Well, now here the movie explains that it was time for the children to be initiated to this as well.
+Now, what is sexual here?
 Again it's so subtlely depicted that you need to loosen your awareness and become curious about the plants.
-In the movie reviews you can read many viewers mentioning that they found the bizarre plants particularly interesting.
-Well if you look at them closely in this clip of the child meditation you can make a stunning observation.
+In the movie reviews, many viewers mention that they found the bizarre plants particularly interesting.
+Well, if you look at them closely in this clip of the child meditation, you can make a stunning observation.

 ![](/images/fantastic-planet-8.png)
-<p class="caption">Notice what these plants might be pointing to in a sexual context.
-Without viewing these scenes through that way of looking it's easy to miss this.
-The entire movie has an sexual undertone to activate this consciously as well as subconsciously.
+<p class="caption">Notice what these plants might point to in a sexual context.
+Without viewing these scenes through that way of looking, it's easy to miss this.
+The entire movie has a sexual undertone to activate this consciously and subconsciously.
 But let's put some more attention in here.</p>

 ![](/images/fantastic-planet-9.png)
 <p class="caption">Maybe you did see it.
 These plants are pointing to anal and vaginal penetration.
-Together with the floating children this scene seems to be depicting sexual child abuse as well.
-The whole movie makes the allusions in such a distanced and relatively subtle way that I feel it's unclear if the movie makers were themselves fully aware about what they were writing and drawing.</p>
+Together with the floating children, this scene also seems to be depicting sexual child abuse.
+The movie makes the allusions in such a distanced and relatively subtle way that I feel it's unclear if the movie makers were themselves fully aware of what they were writing and drawing.</p>

-Afer this and some more background story the now adolescent human manages to escape his prison and flees.
-Not without encountering yet another pointer at the sexual undercurrent of this movie.
+After this and some more background story, the now adolescent human manages to escape his prison and flees.
+Not without encountering yet another pointer to the sexual undercurrent of this movie.
 I think no explanation is needed for this one:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-7LuNSHlPco?clip=Ugkxo20SXqDo2w4QI4hD9Y8MPlu7EIIllrRU&amp;clipt=EMzhZBjLzGU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-After fleeing our adolescent main protagonist encounters a group of undomesticated wild humans that live in a park.
+After fleeing, our adolescent main protagonist encounters a group of undomesticated wild humans that live in a park.
 There he observes their mating ritual.
-Symbolically it begins with them receiving some magical stones that makes them glow.
-Also they receive that glow while they walk over the dead skull of one of the blue aliens.
-This one is not entirely obvious but it seems to me that here a healing of sexuality is depicted.
-The humans in this sequence overcome their childhood abuse by symbollically climbing over the dead abuser and then enganging in adult, consensual sexuality.
+Symbolically it begins with them receiving some magical stones that make them glow.
+Also, they receive that glow while they walk over the dead skull of one of the blue aliens.
+This one is not entirely obvious, but it seems to me that healing of sexuality is depicted here.
+The humans in this sequence overcome their childhood abuse by symbolically climbing over the dead abuser and then engaging in adult, consensual sexuality.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-7LuNSHlPco?clip=Ugkx_B5H51K1v6zcNWawEklSkbe_8bwVR2RQ&amp;clipt=ENGXfRix7IAB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In the end of the movie the meaning of the meditation is revealed to be sexuality, intercourse.
-The humans discover this and this allows them to force the blue aliens to give them their own planet and live without animosity.
+At the movie's end, the meaning of the meditation is revealed to be sexuality, and intercourse.
+The humans discover this, allowing them to force the blue aliens to give them their own planet and live without hate.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-7LuNSHlPco?clip=UgkxDkUDF3k98Vp3ty_2Vvq_4Hp7wrdYhr8D&amp;clipt=EIbG7QEY5prxAQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The movie has many other layers of meaning, but I focused on childhood sexual abuse because when reading the reviews this is what seems to resonate with many viewers the most as well.
-So given the above I hope to have shown that this movie is a ingeniously subtle and covert depiction of child sexual abuse.
-The movie ties this to dissociation, disembodiment.
-But it also has a message of the possibilty of healing your sexuality despite abuse.
-Now when you read the reviews and comments of the movie this is where it gets really interesting.
-First some of the comments under the full length [movie on youtube](https://www.youtube.com/watch?v=-7LuNSHlPco):
+The movie has many other layers of meaning, but I focused on childhood sexual abuse because when reading the reviews, this seems to resonate with many viewers the most.
+So given the above, I hope to have shown that this movie is an ingeniously subtle and covert depiction of child sexual abuse.
+The film ties this to dissociation, and disembodiment.
+But it also has a message of the possibility of healing your sexuality despite the abuse.
+Now when you read the movie reviews and comments, this is where it gets really interesting.
+First, some of the words under the entire length [movie on youtube](https://www.youtube.com/watch?v=-7LuNSHlPco):

 <blockquote>
 I absolutely love this movie.
 I wish sci Fi was artistic like this, just pure creativity.
 It isn't like anything I ever seen, this movie actually is a inspiration in my artwork, still gotta practice but it's my main inspiration.
 It's so, random but it's not random?
 If that makes sense, it's a wonderful movie.